-The transition probabilities in this HMM depend on how often a population assignment should change, and, when they do change, how likely is the new population to be chosen.
-A transition to the same population is generally more probable in our model (for the reasons stated above: the population that explains the DNA inherited from a parent is likely to be the same for several consecutive windows).
+The transition probabilities in this HMM depend on how often a population assignment should change, and, when they do change, how likely the new population is to be chosen.
+A transition to the same population is generally more probable in our model because the population that explains the DNA inherited from a parent is likely to be the same for several consecutive windows.
 However, the number of populations varies from person to person.
 Our HMM learns the probability of changing population states from the genotype data.
 When a transition does change populations, the transition probability depends also on the proportion throughout the genome of the population being transitioned to, which our approach also learns for each individual person.